liangzifei/MRH-Net/README.md

 # Testing
 # Prepare your own data
 ### (In our work, the testing alreay conducted on shiever mouse brain, while training on healthy mouse brains.
-This verified the MRH_net generalise to other data)
+This verified the MRH_net generalise to other data.
+Additionally, all test subjects in our work is not from training group).
+One example result as following:

 - In training data preparison(MRH_trainingG.m), please replace the training analyze images by your own dMRI data.
 ```